Physical therapist Chris Nentarz talks on “Iliotibial Band Syndrome” (ITBS) and the ways you can prevent this common running injury.

 Performing a well designed and executed corrective exercises will restore and maintain the movement quality of your joints.
 This ultimately will reduce MPD’s and allow the body’s natural healing processes to function optimally.

-The ultimate goal in your rehab should be to resolve the underlying cause of the problem; however, it is important to address acute symptoms immediately.
+Initial Treatment The ultimate goal in your rehab should be to resolve the underlying cause of the problem; however, it is important to address acute symptoms immediately.
 Your initial treatment should focus on:

 Relative Rest - Take a break from activities that cause your knee pain.
 Continue to train using the activities that do not increase your symptoms, such as biking, swimming and functional training.